pre-commit/pre-commit.com/sections/new-hooks.md

 _note_: you may need to provide `--commit-msg-filename` when using this command with hook types `prepare-commit-msg` and `commit-msg`.

-a commit is not necessary to `try-repo` on a local directory. `pre-commit` will clone any tracked uncommitted changes.
+Specifying a commit is not necessary to `try-repo` on a local directory, however, the repository must have at least one commit in its history.
+`pre-commit` will clone any tracked uncommitted changes.

 ```pre-commit
 ~/work/hook-repo $ git checkout origin/main -b feature